gitleaks/gitleaks/README.md

   </p>
 </p>

 Gitleaks is a SAST tool for detecting hardcoded secrets like passwords, api keys, and tokens in git repos.
+Gitleaks aims to be the **easy-to-use, all-in-one solution** for finding secrets, past or present, in your code.

-Gitleaks offers:
+### Features:
-- Scans for commited secrets
+- Scans for **commited** secrets
-- Scans for uncommitted secrets as part of shifting security left
+- Scans for **uncommitted** secrets as part of shifting security left
 - Available Github Action
 - Gitlab and Github API support which allows scans of whole organizations, users, and pull/merge requests
 - Custom rules